LevitKanner/blog/_posts/2020-07-15-diveInSwift.markdown

 {% endhighlight %}
 > **Note**
 The every switch statement must be exhaustive.
 That is, every possible value of the type being considered must be matched by one of the switch cases.
 Provide a default case if it's not appropriate to provide a case for every possibility using the `default` keyword.

+## FUNCTIONS
+Functions are blocks of code that perform a specific task.
+Names given to functions are used to identify what they do.
+Functions are called to perform their tasks by their names.
+    Every function in swift has a type consisting of the function's parameter types and return type.
+This type can be used like any other type in swift which makes it possible to pass functions are parameters to other functions and return functions from functions.
+{% highlight swift %}
+/*
+this function is called sayHello(to person:) because that is what it does.
+It takes a person's name as input and returns a greeting string.
+*/
+func sayHello(to person: String) -> String {
+    return "Hello, \(person)"
+}

+//Calling the function
+sayHello(to: "Levit")   //returns Hello, Levit sayHello(to: "Swift")  //returns Hello, Swift

+//Printing out the return value print(sayHello(to: "Levit"))   //Hello, Levit
+{% endhighlight %}